siennathesane/cfusers/README.md

 1. Would be cool if this supported k8s.
 1. Rewrite this a little more stably.
 It works as intended, but I crammed this together in like...3 hours with unfamiliar libraries and interfaces.
 It could be better.

-If you like this, I love hard ciders. ;)
+If you like this, I love hard ciders. :beers: